nasimpc/Robot-Navigation-Anomaly-Detection-and-Causal-Analysis/assignment1/task.md

     - For guidance on writing effective requirements, please review [8], [9], and [10] in the *Resources* section, which present different approaches.
 You are free to choose an appropriate format for expressing the requirements.
 Examples include **User Stories** [5], **Behaviour-Driven Development (BDD)** [6], **EARS** [10], or a hybrid of these approaches
     - In future assignments, you will extend these with **clear acceptance criteria** for each requirement
     - Note that you may revise and refine these requirements after receiving answers to your follow-up questions

+Download the sample dataset from this [link](https://nc.uni-bremen.de/index.php/s/jK2f2ceNWgLRazK).
+The complete dataset will be provided to you in the next assignment.

 ---